 For visits to Gozo, applications will be accepted at: The Ministry for Gozo, St Francis Square, Victoria, Gozo between the hours of 10.00 am – 12.00 pm on scheduled dates.

-For the U.S. Consular Section’s next visit to Gozo, please contact us on ACSMalta@state.gov.
+The U.S. Consular Section’s next visit to Gozo will be on November 4, 2019.